WokLibCodeClub/.github/profile/README.md

 Please try to arrive a little bit before 11.45am so that you have time to get logged in to your trinket account and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

-At the next session we will finish coding the *Tilting Game* for the BBC micro:bit:

 ![bbc micro:bit v2](microbit_v2-removebg.png)![Robo:bit buggy](buggy.png)

-We need to add code to 1)start the game; 2) finish the game; 3) time how long it took to get all the pixels illuminated.
+At the last session we finished coding the *Tilting Game* for the BBC micro:bit by adding code to 1)start the game; 2) finish the game; 3) time how long it took to get all the pixels illuminated.

-You can find the code we wrote for the game so far [here](tilt_game_microbit.py).
+You can find the final code we wrote for the game [here](tilt_game_microbit.py).

 ### Challenges for more experienced Python coders: